Later generations of Egyptians still recognized Mentuhotep's

 lies what is generally known as Western Thebes.
 It consists of a series

-whose tombs were on the other side of the mountains, in the Valley of
+Their tombs were a bit further to the west, on the other side of the mountains, in the Valley of

 the Kings.
 As a string of pearls, measuring some 3 kilometers from north

-to south, they were once set along the edge of the cultivation.
+to south, these mortuary temples were once set along the edge of the cultivation.
 Just one

 of these was placed considerably further into the desert, in the natural